annndruha/ChromeQuicNotes/README.md

 # ChromeQuickNotes [In progress]

-# Чекай ветку labels

-Extension for quick copy saved notes to clipboard
+Extension for quick copy saved notes to clipboard.

-* Добавить подписи
-* Переписать на bootstrap
-* Добавить вкладки
-* Добавить в контекстное меню выбор вкладки
+Just right click to text and press "Add to notes", then click on extension icon and click at line need to copy, Wow!
+Content in clipboard!